 The Dean's office serves as the central administration for centers and programs within the Division of Undergraduate Education.

 The Bobcat Advising Center (BAC) is the academic advising home for all first year students in every major, all undeclared lower division transfers, and all continuing undeclared students in any class year.
 BAC launched in Fall 2018 with eight professional advisors and one Director.
 Professional academic advisors provide holistic, developmental advising through mandatory interventions to support the educational journey of each student toward their personal, academic, and career goals.

 The Center for Engaged Teaching and Learning (CETL) advocates a union of scholarship and instruction, grounded in the academic principles of research and focused on supporting the success of a diverse student population in a research university context.
 To enable students to excel academically, we support a campus-wide culture that values, fosters, and rewards continuous improvement in teaching and learning.

-A partnership with the Chemistry and Math faculty, the centers provide drop-in tutoring services for the discipline.
+In partnership with the Chemistry and Math faculty, the Math and Chem centers provide drop-in tutoring services for the discipline.
 Tutoring support is offered by graduate students and advanced undergraduates.
 The Math Center has a full-time program coordinator, while the Chem Center is administered by UE staff and Chem faculty who are given a stipend.

 The UROC Scholar community is for high-achieving, motivated students who want to prepare for and excel in graduate school.
 Scholars take their academic work seriously, work hard to maintain good grades, and are actively engaged in faculty-mentored research opportunities.
 UROC Scholars are expected to represent the ideals of academic excellence by achieving to the best of their abilities and engaging in enriching academic and professional experiences throughout their undergraduate careers.